Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new ideas, images and links.

 - Forged Axe Throwing – You may win points for the coolest parents ever for bringing your kids, aged ten and over, for a session of axe throwing.
 Their staff is expertly trained to make sure everyone stays safe while having a fun time.

 - Squamish Lil’wat Cultural Centre – Cultural Ambassadors from both the Squamish Nation and Lil’wat Nation share their culture and knowledge in this immersive cultural centre.
-The hourly guided tour includes a traditional welcome song, fifteen-minute film, and exhibit tour.
+The hourly guided tour includes a traditional welcome song, a fifteen-minute film and exhibit tour.
+Kids five and under are free, and there is a Family Ticket option.